tencentyun/qcloud-documents/product/视频服务/游戏多媒体引擎/SDK 文档/Unreal Engine SDK/接口文档_intl.md

 ```

 ### Exit a room
 This API is called to exit the current room.
-It is a synchronous interface which releases occupied device resources when returned.
+It is a synchronous API which releases occupied device resources after called.
 #### Function prototype

 ```